Traits

 @fieldwise_init

-struct StealthCow(Copyable, Movable, Quackable):
+struct StealthCow(Copyable, Quackable):

 print("Moo!")The struct needs to implement any methods that are declared in the trait.
-The compiler enforces conformance: if a struct says it conforms to a trait, it must implement everything required by the trait or the code won't compile.
+The compiler enforces conformance: if a struct says it conforms to a trait, it must implement everything required by the trait, or the code won't compile.

 Using a trait as a type bound